fuadnafiz98/go-websockets/README.md

-# Golang WebServer
+# Golang WebSockets

+## Creating a basic web server in golang

 It's a repo supposed to be about websockets.
-But before starting I have to learn how the regular web server works on golang :/
+But before starting I have to learn how the regular web server works on golang 😕

 Let's create a good old web server in golang